balenair/balenair/README.md

 ![logo](./docs/images/balenair-logo.png)

-**An attractive device you can easily build that measures the quality of your indoor air and also provides readable feedback on an integrated LED display and a web dashboard.**
+**The IAQ is an attractive device you can easily build that measures the quality of your indoor air and also provides readable feedback on an integrated LED display and a web dashboard.**

 ## Highlights